trinhdhk/injectr/README.md

-# Small silly package to inject function into another package
+# Small silly package to inject functions into another package

 Sometimes you find an unexpected behaviour in your code but you don't know why.